Make Your Next Trip Extraordinary

 Mei Zhang, WildChina

-Sharing her homeland’s hidden gems has been Mei Zhang’s lifelong passion, interrupted only by the years she spent earning her Harvard MBA and working for McKinsey.
-No matter the occasion—family trip to her native Yunnan province or 50th birthday celebration in Beijing—Mei can filter the seemingly endless options to craft an experience that’s just right, and her close relationships with hoteliers ensure her clients get the red-carpet treatment.
+Sharing her homeland’s hidden gems has been Mei’s lifelong passion, interrupted only by the years she spent earning her Harvard MBA and working for McKinsey.
+No matter the occasion—family trip to her native Yunnan province or 50th birthday celebration in Beijing—Mei can filter the seemingly endless options to craft an experience that’s just right, and her close relationships with hoteliers ensure her travelers get the red-carpet treatment.
 Her private guides and drivers are the best in the business, opening the doors to authentic Chinese culture and steering travelers away from all things touristy.

 Read Mei’s Insider’s Guides to Beijing, Yunnan Province, and China’s Big Cities and Small Villages.
 Check Wendy’s pricing tip.